Operation Pacific: Production

 The scene where Commander Perry (Bond) is killed in a surface action is a combination of two incidents involving Commander Howard W. Gilmore, captain of USS Growler (SS-215).
 Mortally wounded on the bridge, Gilmore gave the order "Take her down!", sacrificing himself to save his submarine and crew, for which he was posthumously awarded the Medal of Honor.
 The ramming and sinking of the armed freighter depicted in the scene occurred in the same action, just prior to Gilmore's death.

 The sequence where the Thunderfish discovers the Japanese fleet of aircraft carriers, battleships, and cruisers steaming through Surigao Strait was inspired by the actions of USS Darter (SS-227) and USS Dace (SS-247) in the opening phase of the Battle of Leyte Gulf.

-During Operation Pacific's action sequences, for the film's music score, composer Max Steiner incorporates dramatic music stances from his classic score for RKO's King Kong.
-Warner Brothers also recycled Steiner's main theme music from the 1948 movie Fighter Squadron as the main theme for Operation Pacific.
+During Operation Pacific's action sequences, for the film's music score composer Max Steiner incorporated dramatic music stances from his classic score for RKO's King Kong.
+Warner Brothers also recycled Steiner's main theme music from the 1948 movie Fighter Squadron, "We Watch The Skyways," as the main theme for Operation Pacific.
 This march was first used as the main title for the 1941 movie Dive Bomber.
-It would be heard again in the 1963 submarine movie Up Periscope.
+It would be heard again in the 1959 submarine movie Up Periscope, and even in a Daffy Duck cartoon, Yankee Doodle Daffy, in 1943.
+It appears yet again in Bugs vs. Daffy: Battle of the Music Video Stars, a 1988 animated television special.

 Two previous Warner Brothers features are cited within this film: George Washington Slept Here (1942) is traded to another submarine in exchange for Destination Tokyo (1943), of which a few seconds of footage is seen as the crewmen watch it.

-Although Ward Bond's character is presented as an elder to John Wayne's, in actuality Bond was only four years older than Wayne.
+Although Ward Bond's character is presented as several years older than John Wayne's, in reality Bond was only four years older than Wayne.
 Longtime friends, this was the 12th film they had done together.

 The submarine Corveena was an actual submarine, albeit spelled slightly differently.
 USS Corvina (SS-226) was commissioned on August 6, 1943, and was torpedoed and sunk by the Japanese submarine I-176 on her first war patrol south of Truk Atoll on November 16, 1943.
 I-176 outlived her victim by exactly six months, being depth-charged and sunk off Buka Island in the Solomon Islands on May 16, 1944.